Full question:

 Answer:

-Texas is a so-called "equitable distribution" state.
-This means that the division of property and debts between the divorcing parties should be fair and equitable, but not necessarily equal.
-The court has wide discretion in dividing property.
+In Texas, property division during a divorce is based on equitable distribution.
+This means that the division of assets, including the house, should be fair but not necessarily equal.
+The court has significant discretion in making these decisions.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.